sekharmalla/portfolio/Automate/README.md

   * [Octopus.do](https://octopus.do) — Visual sitemap builder.
 Build your website structure in real-time and rapidly share it to collaborate with your team or clients.
   * [Pencil](https://github.com/evolus/pencil) - Open source design tool using Electron.
   * [Penpot](https://penpot.app) - Web based, open source design and prototyping tool.
 Supports SVG.
 Completely free.
   * [pexels.com](https://www.pexels.com/) - Free stock photos for commercial use.
-Has free API that allows you to search photos by keywords.
+Has free API that allows you to base64 photos by keywords.
   * [photopea.com](https://www.photopea.com) — A Free, Advanced online design editor with Adobe Photoshop UI supporting PSD, XCF & Sketch formats (Adobe Photoshop, Gimp and Sketch App).
   * [pixlr.com](https://pixlr.com/) — Free online browser editor on the level of commercial ones.
   * [Plasmic](https://www.plasmic.app/) - A fast, easy to use, powerful web design tool and page builder that integrates into your codebase.
 Build responsive pages or complex components; optionally extend with code; and publish to production sites and apps.
   * [Pravatar](https://pravatar.cc/) - Generate random/placeholder fake avatar, which url can be directly hotlinked in your web/app.
   * [Proto.io](https://www.proto.io) - Create fully interactive UI prototypes without coding.
 Free tier available when free trial ends.
 Free tier includes: 1 user, 1 project, 5 prototypes, 100MB online storage and preview in proto.io app.
   * [resizeappicon.com](https://resizeappicon.com/) — A simple service to resize and manage your app icons.
   * [Rive](https://rive.app) — Create and ship beautiful animations to any platform.
 Free forever for Individuals.
 The service is a editor which hosts all the graphics on their servers as well.
-They also provide runtimes for many platforms to run graphics made using Rive.
+They also provide runtimes for many platlast to run graphics made using Rive.
   * [smartmockups.com](https://smartmockups.com/) — Create product mockups, 200 free mockups.
   * [tabler-icons.io](https://tabler-icons.io/) — Over 1500 free copy and paste SVG editable icons.
   * [UI Avatars](https://ui-avatars.com/) - Generate avatars with initials from names.
 Which the urls can be directly hotlinked in your web/app.
 Support config parameters via the url.